 What are the most common Nissan Maxima problems?

-According to Au7o's analysis of 1,880+ owner reports, the 2004-2023 Nissan Maxima has 9 documented issues.
-The most frequently reported are: CVT Transmission Shudder and Failure (Jatco CVT8), CVT Belt Slip at High Mileage, VQ35DE Excessive Oil Consumption.
-Of these, 2 are rated critical and should be addressed promptly.
+According to Au7o's analysis of 1,880+ owner reports, the 1990-2023 Nissan Maxima has 15 documented issues.
+The most frequently reported are: CVT Transmission Shudder and Failure (Jatco CVT8), CVT Belt Slip at High Mileage, Crank/Cam Position Sensor Failure (No-Start, Random Stalling).
+Of these, 4 are rated critical and should be addressed promptly.

 Is the Nissan Maxima reliable?

-The 2004-2023 Nissan Maxima has 9 known issues documented across 1,880+ owner reports.
-2 issues are rated critical: CVT Transmission Shudder and Failure (Jatco CVT8) and CVT Belt Slip at High Mileage.
+The 1990-2023 Nissan Maxima has 15 known issues documented across 1,880+ owner reports.
+4 issues are rated critical: CVT Transmission Shudder and Failure (Jatco CVT8) and CVT Belt Slip at High Mileage and Crank/Cam Position Sensor Failure (No-Start, Random Stalling) and 4-Speed Automatic Transmission Wear / Failure (RE4F04A).
 Prospective buyers should inspect for these issues and factor potential repair costs into their purchase decision.
 Regular maintenance following the manufacturer's schedule helps prevent many common problems.

 How much does it cost to fix common Nissan Maxima problems?